Course content and objectives

 Every consumer expects high-quality and especially safe food!
 Food technicians, especially in product development, are always in search of new products with better and additional properties that fulfill even more particular nutritional needs.
 They ensure that even at an industrial scale food is produced in a way that conserves resources and the environment, and that the food is optimized in terms of energy needs and sustainability without the quality suffering.
 So it tastes like it is homemade.

-In the six-semester, practical program in Food Technology, natural scientific knowledge is combined with engineering, nutritional physiological, ecological, and economic aspects.
+In the seven-semester, practical program in Food Technology, natural scientific knowledge is combined with engineering, nutritional physiological, ecological, and economic aspects.
 Engineering subjects such as process engineering, preservation technology, and measurement technology but also apparatus technology and quality management turn food technicians into generalists in their subject and allow for a career start in many different areas in the food industry.
 At Anhalt University, it is also possible to complete a master’s degree after finishing the bachelor’s degree, to continue to specialize, and/or to work on a doctorate.

 - Qualification for universities of applied science (Fachhochschulreife)